abraham/mastodon-dart/packages/mastodon/doc/ListsApi.md

 View your lists

 Fetch all lists that the user owns.
+Version history:  2.1.0 - added

 ### Example
 ```dart